Written by Caitlin Fairlamb, Rowan Miller and Rosie Bowden.

 The actors deliver performances that result in likeable and relatable characters.
 Both work hard and, for a preview performance, cover any mistakes (if there were any) well.

 Head Girl is an enjoyable show and I look forward to seeing future work from this group.
-It is "pay what you feel" and they have a credit card machine which made it easy for us to make a donation as we left.
+The Gateshead show was "pay what you feel" and they have a credit card machine which made it easy for us to make a donation as we left.

 Review: Stephen Oliver